 The Technicians for Africa program launched in November 2015.
 The project’s initial mission was to reach thousands of new learners in 3 pilot countries (Nigeria, DRC, and Mozambique).

 Helping individuals, schools, and organizations upgrade the basic skills of African people will help the participants pursue available, well-paying jobs.

-As of June 2017, the Technicians for Africa program has expanded to a total of 33 countries including: Algeria, Angola, Botswana, Burkina Faso, Cameroon, Comoros, Congo Brazzaville, DRC, Egypt, Ethiopia, Gabon, Ghana, Cote d’Ivoire, Kenya, Liberia, Madagascar, Mali, Mauritius, Mayotte, Morocco, Mozambique, Nigeria, Rwanda, Senegal, Seychelles Islands, Sierra Leone, South Africa, Tanzania, Uganda and Zambia.
+As of February 2019, the Technicians for Africa program has expanded to a total of 33 countries including: Algeria, Angola, Botswana, Burkina Faso, Cameroon, Comoros, Congo Brazzaville, DRC, Egypt, Ethiopia, Gabon, Ghana, Cote d’Ivoire, Kenya, Liberia, Madagascar, Mali, Mauritius, Mayotte, Morocco, Mozambique, Nigeria, Rwanda, Senegal, Seychelles Islands, Sierra Leone, South Africa, Sudan, Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.